Community Led Housing: The Wessex CLT Project

 In 2011 the CLT Project was funded by Devon County Council to include Devon within its remit.
-This became the Wessex CLT Project which now provides comprehensive support to CLTs at various stages of development throughout the three counties – see map on projects page.
-The Wessex CLT Project is now financially self-sustaining.
+This became the Wessex CLT Project which now provides comprehensive support to CLT partnerships with housing associations.
+These are at various stages of development throughout the three counties – see map on projects page.

-The Wessex CLT Project provides end-to-end technical advice to community led housing projects.
-Wessex-supported CLTs have led the development of over 100 homes across Somerset, Devon and Dorset with over 250 more in the pipeline; almost all built by the CLTs’ housing association partners on community-owned land.
+Wessex-supported CLTs have led the development of over 150 homes across Somerset, Devon and Dorset with over 250 more in the pipeline; almost all built by the CLTs’ housing association partners on community-owned land.

 In 2013, 2014, 2015, 2016, 2017 and 2018 CLTs supported by WCLTP received Devon Rural Housing Awards: Christow, Corry Valley, Appledore, Upton Pyne, Bradworthy, Chagford, Upper Culm and Cheriton Bishop.
 In 2015, Toller Porcorum CLT was awarded Volunteer Group of the Year in Dorset and, in 2018, Liz Maunder of Norton sub Hamdon CLT and Lyme Regis CLT won the National CLT Network’s ‘Can’t Stop, Won’t Stop’ and ‘People Powered Homes’ awards respectively.

 The BBC has featured three projects supported by the Wessex CLT Project – Christow, Toller Porcorum and Lyme Regis – together with the North Devon village of Croyde which, like many coastal communities, is planning to set up its own CLT.
 See the clips on this page.